Nepenthes distillatoria: Botanical history

 Nepenthes distillatoria was the second Nepenthes species to be described in print, after N. madagascariensis.
-In 1677, Danish physician Thomas Bartholin made brief mention of it under the name Miranda herba, Latin for "marvellous herb".
-Three years later, Dutch merchant Jacob Breyne referred to this species as Bandura zingalensium, after a local name for the plant.
+In 1677, Danish physician Thomas Bartholin made brief mention of it under the name Miranda herba, Latin for "marvelous herb".
+Three years later, Polish–Dutch merchant Jacob Breyne referred to this species as Bandura zingalensium, after a local name for the plant.
 Bandura subsequently became the most commonly used name for the tropical pitcher plants, until Linnaeus coined Nepenthes in 1737.

 Nepenthes distillatoria was again described in 1683, this time by Swedish physician and naturalist Herman Niklas Grim.
 Grim called it Planta mirabilis destillatoria, or the "miraculous distilling plant", and was the first to clearly illustrate a tropical pitcher plant.
 Three years later, in 1686, English naturalist John Ray quoted Grim as saying: